-If you’re an English learner who wants to sound like a native speaker, then check out this lesson filled with useful English expressions, phrases or idioms.
+If you’re an English learner who wants to sound like a native speaker, then check out this lesson filled with useful English expressions, phrases, idioms and phrasal verbs.
 If you’re an English teacher looking for a simple solution for higher-level classes, you’ll want to print off the PDF version and take it to class!

 Dialogue With English Expressions and Idioms